tadayoni1/books/README.md

 # books
-WIP: A sample project to implement a web api in kubernetes
+A sample project to implement a web api in kubernetes.

+This project first deploys a Kubernetes cluster in AWS.
+Then a Jenkins pipeline lints the python web api application in the python folder, containerizes it, and uploads it to AWS ECR.
+After that it deploys the application to AWS EKS with a rolling update strategy.

 ### Prerequisites